HowTo

 - They are independent schemes that interact.
 The Philanthropy Tax Incentive Scheme launched on 1 January 2024 provides eligible single family offices a 100 percent tax deduction for qualifying overseas donations, capped at 40 percent of statutory income.
 A Section 13O awardee who also meets the philanthropy scheme conditions can use both in the same tax year.

-- What happens if AUM falls below S$20 million after award?
+- What happens if AUM in Designated Investments falls below S$20 million after award, or one of the two Investment Professionals departs?

 - Section 13O conditions are continuing.
-A material breach of AUM, business spending, or investment professional conditions can trigger MAS engagement and ultimately withdrawal of the incentive for the affected period.
-Most awardees treat the conditions as a permanent operating discipline rather than a one-time application threshold.
+A material breach of the AUM-in-Designated-Investments threshold, the two-IP minimum, the tiered local business spending floor, or the local deployment condition can trigger MAS engagement and ultimately withdrawal of the incentive for the affected period.
+Most awardees treat the post-2025 conditions as a permanent operating discipline rather than a one-time application threshold.

 - Is MAS approval transferable if the family restructures?